 - Offer narrow choices.
 "Red cup or blue cup?" gives a sense of control without chaos.

 - Protect the basics.
-A rested, fed toddler has the regulation budget to handle a hard moment.
-See signs your baby is overtired — short-sleep days often surface as behavior days.
+A rested, fed child has the regulation budget to handle a hard moment.
+See signs your baby is overtired: short-sleep days often surface as behavior days.

 During (co-regulate)

 - Lower YOUR intensity.
 Speak quieter, move slower, get down to their level.
-Your calm is contagious — your stress is contagious too.
+Your calm is contagious.
+So is your stress.

 - Stay close, even if they push you away.
 Your presence is regulating; abandonment is not the lesson.